• Level of education

 Description

-This course will focus on the energy context and methods of energy conversion and storage, the historical development of electrochemical energy conversion and storage technologies and modern applications, and electrochemical mechanisms.
+This course will focus primarily on the energy context and methods of energy conversion and storage, the historical development of electrochemical energy conversion and storage technologies and modern applications, as well as electrochemical mechanisms.
 Finally, links will be made between modern energy conversion and storage technologies and current societal issues.

 Read more